Drive-Thru Distribution Hours

 Wednesday Evenings 4:00pm - 5:30pm

 Donation area is to the REAR of our warehouse following our north driveway.
-NO DONATIONS AFTER-Security Cameras have been installed to capture illegal dumping.
+NO DONATIONS AFTER HOURS-Security cameras have been installed to capture illegal dumping.

 For safety, please remain in your vehicle and have donations ready in your trunk where a volunteer can easily collect 'Contact Free'